 If you are lucky enough to have an oil pressure gauge in your vehicle’s dashboard, there should be some kind of lines or arrows indicating where the oil pressure should be.
 If it ever goes higher than the top line or reaches the gauge’s red section, you know for sure that your car is having a high oil pressure problem.
-When in doubt, always make sure to look up the oil pressure specs in your car’s repair manual to find the correct operating pressure specifications.

 High Oil Pressure Symptoms

 The first sign that a high oil pressure problem is lurking in the shadows will be a blinking oil pressure warning light on the dashboard.
 As soon as the PCM notices that the pressure is out of the threshold, whether it’s too low or too high, it will send a signal to light up the oil pressure light.